Velocidex/velociraptor-docs/content/vql_reference/server/splunk_upload/_index.md

 hostname|Hostname for Splunk Events.
 Defaults to server hostname.|string timestamp_field|Field to use as event timestamp.|string hostname_field|Field to use as event hostname.
-Overrides hostname parameter.|string
+Overrides hostname parameter.|string secret|Alternatively use a secret from the secrets service.
+Secret must be of type 'AWS S3 Creds'|string

 Required Permissions:
 <i class="linkcolour label pull-right label-success">COLLECT_SERVER</i>